 Since 2015, Ilona Kudiņa is Willow Flute Ensemble music director.
 The Willow Flute Ensemble is proud to celebrate its 20th season in 2016-2017.
 The Willow Flute Ensemble is a seven-member group of musicians, specializing in all flutes – from piccolo down to the deep-toned bass flute.
 Willow specializes in music from cultures around the world, expanding the styles of music available to flutes.

 Ilona Kudiņa founded the Amber Flute Quartet in 2008 as a vehicle for showcasing music for flute by Baltic composers.
 She continues to serve as the Quartet leader.
 In 2014, the Amber Flute Quartet was enthusiastically received in a USA concert tour organized by the Latvian Cultural Association TILTS ("Bridge"), Inc., with additional support by the American Latvian Association (ALA) and USA Latvian communities.
 Various concerts in Latvian cities such as Sigulda, Riga, Ogre, and Daugavpils, were also always received with enthusiasm.
 In 2010, Ilona produced the first Amber Flute Quartet CD, which was sponsored by the Baltic American Society of New England and released in commemoration of the Baltic Concert Series Fiftieth Season.
-On Friday, June 30th, 2017, the Amber Flute Quartet performs at the opening ceremony of the XIV Latvian Song and Dance Festival in Baltimore, MD.
+On Friday, June 30th, 2017, the Amber Flute Quartet performed at the opening ceremony of the XIV Latvian Song and Dance Festival in Baltimore, MD.
+November 2017, Ilona was teaching clinic and performed with Amber Flute Quartet at Berklee College of Music.
 The Amber Flute Quartet is preparing to celebrate its tenth-year anniversary in 2018.

 For many years, Ilona has served as a board member and currently as president of the Baltic American Society of New England, in Boston, MA.
 Over the years, the Society has managed and produced successful concerts featuring many Baltic performing artists.
 In 2018, the Estonian, Latvian and Lithuanian organizations of Boston and Baltic American Society of New England, invite you to participate in the Centennial Celebration of Independence.